'Plan for the future, because that is where you are going to spend the rest of your life'.

 Contact or visit your local county clerk's office and ask about the specific requirements and fees.
 There typically is a small registration fee.
 The county clerk's office will often conduct a complimentary name search for the intended business name to make sure it's not already taken.
 There are several online resources available to conduct searches on your intended business name as well.

-Some states may require you to place a fictitious name notice in a local newspaper for specified period of time.
+Some states may require you to place a fictitious name notice in a local newspaper for a specified period of time.
 The costs for this are usually small, and the newspaper may even file the necessary papers with the county.
 Consider checking with different local newspapers to see what they offer.

 For the majority of states, corporations are not required to file fictitious business names unless they do business under names other than their own.
 The incorporation documents have the same effect that fictitious names filed for partnerships and sole proprietorships do.